shravank89/divvy-bikeshare-analytics-project-for-DTC/spark/README.md

 5. Organizes output by year/month partitions

 ## Usage

-Run the Spark job using the airflow DAG divvy_bikeshare_pyspark_transformation
+We need to place the spark job in any store accessible to azure synapse spark pool and then we can un the Spark job using the airflow DAG divvy_bikeshare_pyspark_transformation, it submits the spark job to azure synapse spark pool.

 ### Arguments
 - `--input_path`: Path to input CSV file(s)